hyriver/async-retriever/README.rst

   -1 (never expire).
 * ``HYRIVER_CACHE_DISABLE``: Disable reading/writing from/to the cache.
 The default is false.

-For example, in your code before using any of the AsyncRetriever functions you can do:
+For example, in your code before making any requests you can do:

 .. code-block:: python